Divyanshu005/star-rating-prediction/README.md

 ## File description

-* 01.get.pos.py/02.get.phrases.py/03.get.posneg.phrases.py: extract review texts to generate the sentiment phrases as the first step.
+* 01.get.pos.py/02.get.phrases.py/03.get.posneg.phrases.py: To extract review texts to generate the sentiment phrases as the first step.
+* get.top.posneg.py: To get some top phrases in different domains.

-* classification.py/cross.classification.py: classification.py is for in-domain and cross.classification.py is for cross-domain experiment.
+* classification.py/cross.classification.py: classification.py is the classifier for in-domain and cross.classification.py is the one for cross-domain experiment.
-* 'python print.results.py maxent' for printing the results.
+* print.cross.results.py/print.results.py: To print the results.
+It could be run like 'python print.results.py maxent'
-* get.top.posneg.py

-## Running
-To run the classifier:

-python all.nonstruct.classification.py [features] [time] [window] [months]

-where: [features] is the feature set, e.g. multiw2v [time] is the time in seconds used for the classification, i.e. the earliness of predictions [window] is the percentage of the data used as the sliding window, ranging from 0 to 1 [months] is the number of months used for training, from 1 to 24

 ## License
 [MIT](https://opensource.org/licenses/MIT)